Stochastic Burgers PDEs with random coefficients and a generalization of the Cole-Hopf transformation: Applications

 respectively.
 The interest rate $r(\cdot)\geq 0,$ the instantaneous rate of return $\mu(\cdot),$ and the volatility $\sigma(\cdot)$ are taken to be bounded, $ \mathbb{F}$-progressively measurable random processes with $\sigma(\cdot)\neq 0$.

 In this market, we consider an economic agent with an initial endowment $Y(0)$, who at any time $t\in[0,T]$ invests a proportion $\pi(t)$ of his wealth $Y(t)$ in the stock, saves the remaining amount $[1-\pi(t)]Y(t)$ in the money market, consumes with a predetermined rate $C(t)\geq 0$, and is obliged to pay taxes with rate $L(t)\geq 0$.
-Here the investor is not allowed to sell short stocks or to borrow money at the bond interest rate $r(\cdot)$; namely, the $\pi(\cdot)$ above is restricted to take values only in $[0,1]$.
 Furthermore, the tax regulation of the market mandates payments proportional to the size of the wealth $Y(\cdot)$ with respect to the interest rate $r(\cdot)$, but also applies in favor of investing to the stock by offering tax alleviation analogous to the size of the investment $\pi(\cdot)$ and to the undertaken risk captured by the risky asset's volatility $\sigma(\cdot);$ in particular, the tax rate is given by

 Therefore, in accordance with the market dynamics of (\ref{def:S0andS}), the \emph{wealth process} $Y(\cdot)\equiv Y^{\pi,C}(\cdot),$ corresponding to the portfolio-consumption pair $(\pi,C),$ is the solution of the following SDE